Region Overviews: Patagonia Travel Guide: Overview

 Start Ushuaia or Punta Arenas / End Punta Arenas

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

-Specifically designed to navigate the narrow channels and remote bays of Patagonia, these state-of-the-art expedition ships get you up close to the area's dramatic geographic formations.
+Specifically designed to navigate the narrow channels and remote bays of Patagonia, this state-of-the-art expedition ship gets you up close to the area's dramatic geographic formations.
 Travel + Leisure World's Best.

 With a stunning location inside Torres del Paine National Park at the foot of Paine towers, this former estancia has incredible access to the area's best hiking and breathtaking landscapes. (spa)

 Witness the powerful Salto Grande waterfall with thundering powder-blue waters spilling 50 feet down a narrow opening | Hike along a rugged path until the famous snowcapped peaks, cuernos (horns), make their appearance | Stay at majestic Singular Patagonia near Puerto Natales | Try your hand at making empanadas and enjoy a Chilean wine tasting | It's gaucho time as we ride horseback at an exclusive estancia and hike at a ranch with views of Última Esperanza fjord | Tour our hotel's museum, learning about the industrial machines and the history of sheep farming.

 Situated at the end of Última Esperanza Sound, the hotel's floor-to-ceiling windows overlook the water and the building's Industrial Age iron relics pay homage to its former life as a meatpacking plant.
 Travel + Leisure World's Best. (spa)

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy

 Click on dates for pricing, itinerary variations and to book your trip.
 Price is per person, double occupancy.